check-spelling/check-spelling-docs/Configuration:-Workflows.md

     - cron: '15 * * * *'
 ```

-Cons: There will not be a :x: for the PR, so you have to look
+Cons: There will not be a ❌ for the PR, so you have to look
 for a comment.

 ### Draft